adamabdelhamed/klooie/ReadmeTemplate.md

 ## Getting Started

-Here's a hello world console app that just shows a message on the middle of the screen and waits for the user to press enter before exiting.
+Here's a hello world console app that just shows a message on the middle of the screen and waits for the user to press escape before exiting.

 //#HelloWorld